-Yet like most dogs, Dadu intensely disliked baths and anything else that put a crimp in his lifestyle.
+Yet like most dogs, Dadu intensely disliked baths and anything else that put a crimp in his born-free lifestyle.
 David Sellers, the Conservancy’s operations manager for Palmyra, recalled the time he had to put a cone around Dadu’s neck to keep him from licking a wound.

 “One night we were sitting around laughing about how he looked like a lamp,” he says.
 “I think Dadu knew we were laughing at him, because he gave us an indignant look and got up and left the room.
 About an hour later he comes back and there’s no cone.
 And to this day, we still don’t know what he did with it.”